emperorofmars/stf-unity/Docs/stf_format.md

 # STF Format
-The STF format is similar to GLTF 2.0, but differs in significant ways.
+The STF format is based on the idea of GLTF 2.0, but differs in significant ways.

 It is a binary format made up of at least one chunk, which is always a UTF-8 encoded definition in the Json format.
 All further chunks are optional buffers which have to be referenced by the Json definition.